 MAIN THEME: Umschlagplatz is a place where you can visit leftover ruins from when the Nazis occupied Poland.

 WEBSITE: Facebook Page

 The ruins that stand at Umschlagplatz in Warsaw are some of the most eerie landmarks left behind after World War II.
 This area was forged during the German occupation of Poland.
-Umschlagplatz actually means reloading point and this was the area of the city in which the Jews were taken after they were rounded up.
+Umschlagplatz actually means ‘reloading point’ and this was the area of the city in which the Jews were taken after they were rounded up.
 From here they were shipped off to concentration camps.
 As the people were rounded up in the ghetto, they were brought to this area to await their fate.
-They were not taken anywhere until the cars would be full, so they might have to stand around and wait for hours before discovering what was going to happen to them.
-While not a technical museum, this area is definitely a site from WWII that should be explored if you are trying to discover the best WWII museums.
+They were not taken anywhere until the cars were full, so they might have to stand around and wait for hours before discovering what was going to happen to them.
+While not technically a museum, this area is definitely a site from WWII that should be explored if you are trying to discover the best WWII museums.